 Throughout her career Tina has primarily worked in the private sector.
 Other experience includes working for the Speech Foundation of Ontario Stuttering Centre, the York Region Preschool Speech & Language Program, the Down Syndrome Association of Toronto, & the York Region District School Board.
 Tina has held a teaching appointment at the University of Toronto and at Georgian College, providing clinical training to students studying to become Speech-Language Pathologists & Communicative Disorders Assistants.

-Tina’s message to families: Whether your child is currently nonverbal, is ready to start speaking or is already speaking, I strive to ensure that their treatment goals are practical & achievable.
-Therapy should make sense–therapy should lead to a significant difference in your child’s daily interactions.
+Tina’s message for families: Whether your child is currently nonverbal, is ready to start speaking or is already speaking, I strive to ensure that their treatment goals are practical & achievable.
+I can also help with feeding therapy.
+Therapy should make sense–it should lead to a significant difference in your child’s daily interactions & functioning.
 I look forward to working together with you, your child & members of their educational and health care team.

 Kayla is a graduate of the Occupational Therapist Assistant and Physiotherapist Assistant program at Georgian College.
 Through her placements with Children Development Services at the Royal Victoria Hospital in Barrie and her volunteer work at Hikewood Hippotherapy, she has fallen in love with working with children.
 Since joining the SMILE Therapy team she has been amazed by the work all the kids do and all they can achieve.
 Her passion is to support the kids and their families through weekly and intensive therapy sessions and is continually blown away watching these superhero’s!